victorknox/wordbeach/wordbeachpy/Readme.md

 output will be shown in terminal and output.txt

 ----------------------
-Note: directly running the notebooks also work
+Note: directly running the notebooks also works